Karla Riley

-Karla Paola Riley Serracín (born 18 September 1997) is a Panamanian footballer who plays as a forward for Liga MX Femenil club Cruz Azul and the Panama women's national team.
+Karla Paola Riley Serracín (born 18 September 1997) is a Panamanian footballer who plays as a forward for Chilean club Universidad de Chile and the Panama women's national team.
 She is nicknamed La emperatriz del gol (The empress of the goal).

+Career

+In July 2019, Riley signed with Pozoalbense.

+In February 2026, Riley moved to Chile and joined Universidad de Chile.